VHSgunzo/chisel/README.md

   Usage: chisel client [options] <server> <remote> [remote] [remote] ...

-  <server> is the URL to the chisel server.
+  <server> is the URL or unix domain socket to connect to the chisel server.

   <remote>s are remote connections tunneled through the server, each of
   which come in the form: